 Any statements as to the condition of a building pertaining to termites, or other wood destroying insects or decay fungi (Rot), other than a bid or proposal for treatment shall be considered a Letter of Clearance.
 Letters of Clearance shall not be issued by any person, business, or entity without first acquiring a commercial license to perform Classification 1 (Termite and Other Structural Pest Control) work.
 Letters of Clearance issued in connection with a real estate transaction shall be made on a form officially adopted by the State Plant Board.
-This form shall be the current Wood

-Destroying Insect Infestation Inspection Report form prescribed by HUD.
+This form shall be the current Wood Destroying Insect Infestation Inspection Report form prescribed by HUD.
 Letters of clearance must be accompanied by a signed contract providing a guarantee of at least one year and a graph or diagram showing, if present, the location of active or inactive wood destroying insect infestations and visible damage.
-If present, conditions existing to the substructure favorable to decay fungi and possible damage due to rot must be disclosed in the additional comments section on the form.
 If conditions exist in the crawl space that are favorable to the possibility of moisture damage to the substructure the license holder must disclose, in the additional comments section on the form, that a moisture condition exist in the crawl space.
 Structures upon which letters of clearance are written must meet all conditions stated in the letter as well as all the minimum requirements for structural pest work in Sections IIIA, IIIB, and IIID or III E. For additional responsibility on Letters of Clearance see Section II, Item I, Contracts.